 In addition, Nosrat explained that no pan or burner is perfectly even, so moving the meat allows you to cook it more evenly.
 And forget the "international obsession" with grill marks, she advised.
 "Grill marks are such a waste of flavor," she says.
 "If you have grill marks, that means entire stripes of your food aren't properly browned."
 Once the chop is nicely browned on one side, which should take about five or six minutes over medium-high heat, flip it over.

 Once your chop is well-browned on both sides, start testing it for doneness.
-The USDA recommends cooking all pork to an internal temperature of 145 degrees, but Nosrat (who prefers who chops on the medium to medium-rare side) advised that it's better to cook them a little under because "you can always cook a little less or little more to your taste."
-While you can salvage undercooked meat by throwing it back on the stove, you can't bring back a dry chop.
+The USDA recommends cooking all pork to an internal temperature of 145 degrees.
+Nosrat (who prefers chops on the medium to medium-rare side) advised cooking them a little under because, while you can salvage undercooked meat by throwing it back on the stove, you can't bring back a dry chop.

 After you remove the meat from the pan, let it rest for about five minutes.
 "I am absolutely a believer in resting," said Nosrat.
 "It just makes everything better."

 "This is so particular and nit picky, but I do think that the way you slice the meat will affect its texture when you're eating it and so I am big on slicing against the grain," said Nosrat.
 She also likes to slice on the bias (at a slight angle).
 "I think it's a little bit prettier," she said.
 "You get bigger slices.
 I think they're less chewy when you do it that way."